b-karthikraja/simple-crud-react-with-api/README.md

-# To Install the Node Modules yarn
+# To Install the node_modules: yarn
-# To Start the Application yarn run dev
+# To Start the Application: yarn run dev

 # simple-crud-react-with-api